h2oai/sparkling-water/doc/src/site/sphinx/deployment/scoring_mojo_pipeline.rst

 .. code:: python

-	# Load the pipeline
+	# The 'namedMojoOutputColumns' option ensures that the output columns are named properly.
-	mojo = H2OMOJOPipelineModel.createFromMojo("file:///path/to/the/pipeline.mojo")
+	# If you want to use old behavior when all output columns were stored inside an array,

-	# This option ensures that the output columns are named properly.
-If you want to use old behavior
+	# set it to False.
+However we strongly encourage users to use True which is defined as a default value.
-	# when all output columns were stored inside an array, don't specify this configuration option,
+	settings = H2OMOJOSettings(namedMojoOutputColumns = True)

-	# or set it to False.
-We however strongly encourage users to set this to True as below.
+	# Load the pipeline. 'settings' is an optional argument.
+If it's not specified, the default values are used.
-	mojo.set_named_mojo_output_columns(True)
+	mojo = H2OMOJOPipelineModel.createFromMojo("file:///path/to/the/pipeline.mojo", settings)

 .. code:: python